CalciferZh/minimal-hand/README.md

 1. `python app.py`
 1. Put your **right hand** in front of the camera.
 The pre-trained model is for left hand, but the input would be flipped internally.
 1. Press `ESC` to quit.
+1. Although the model is robust to variant scales, most ideally the image should be 1.3x larger than the hand boudning box.
+A good bounding box may result in better accuracy.
+You can track the bounding box with the 2D predictions of the model.

 ### Use the models in your project
 Please check `wrappers.py`.